-eaux: English-language use in Louisiana

-A Louisiana campaign rally sign encouraging people to "go vote."
+A Louisiana campaign rally sign encouraging people to "geaux vote."

 The use of eaux as a replacement for /oʊ/ in English-language contexts can be considered a salient feature of English usage in Louisiana.
 It is used in Louisiana as a marker of Cajun (or more broadly Louisiana) heritage, particularly at collegiate and professional sporting events, typified as "Geaux Tigers", "Geaux Cajuns", or "Geaux Saints" being pronounced as "Go Tigers", "Go Cajuns", and "Go Saints".
 Louisiana State University trademarked the phrase "Geaux Tigers" in 2005, and University of Louisiana at Lafayette similarly trademarked "Geaux Cajuns" in 2014.
 There was also a racehorse named Geaux Rocket Ride.